Description

 Litter: Low.

-in the spring; cuttings taken from new growth in the spring; half-woody cuttings taken in
+Propagation: Seed planted in the fall; seed cold stratified for one month and planted in the spring; cuttings taken from new growth in the spring; half-woody cuttings taken in the summer.

 Uses: Ornamental, hummingbird garden.